- Location: Nebraska

 After moving out of Nebraska, you are not required to surrender your license plates unless applying for a refund.

-If eligible, you have 60 days from the vehicle’s change in status (which, in this case, would be registered in a new state) to submit the following documents to your county treasurer’s office:
+If eligible, you will need to submit the following documents to your county treasurer’s office:

 - Nebraska license plates

 Make sure you’ve got everything covered by visiting our Moving Out of Nebraska page.